RAPTURE OR RESURRECTION? (EXCERPT OF IT IS TIME FOR A REFORMATION OF CHRISTIAN THINKING)

 Rather, the ascension of the saints is for the purpose of arraying the army of Christ in battle formation under the Commander in Chief.

-Redemption is the reclaiming of that which disobedient man forfeited to Satan.
+Redemption is the reclaiming of what disobedient man forfeited to Satan.
 Man forfeited access to eternal life, not residence in Heaven.

 Resurrection into eternal life in the Presence of the Lord Jesus is the great hope of the Christian Church.
 Ascension into the realm of spirits is no guarantee that we will not suffer.
 Indeed, there is much suffering in the spirit realm.
 The worst suffering anyone can experience is found in the spiritual Hell and the spiritual Lake of Fire.
 There is no release there by means of unconsciousness or death.